-While companies focus on measuring and optimizing each interaction point, customers focus on navigating a path across interaction points to achieve their goal.
+While companies focus on measuring and optimizing each interaction point, customers focus on navigating efficient and effective paths through interaction points to achieve their goals.

-A journey encompasses the cumulative steps and experiences that take place before, during, and after individual interaction points.
-It’s usually measured in hours or days and frequently moves across channels and interaction points.
-A journey is complete when the customer’s goal is achieved or need is fulfilled.
+A journey encompasses the cumulative steps and experiences that take place before, during, and after interactions.
+Journeys frequently move across channels and interaction points and are usually measured in minutes or hours–although sometimes journeys span days or weeks.
+A journey is complete when the customer’s specific goal is achieved or need is fulfilled.

 Can You Spot the Problem?

-During a recent visit to the local bank branch, the banker explains that an account requires an upgrade.
-She could complete the upgrade immediately, and the account would remain accessible.
+During a recent visit to the local bank branch, the teller explains that an account requires an upgrade.
+A personal banker offers to complete the upgrade immediately, and the account would remain accessible.
 Rating for this interaction point?
 High satisfaction—because the banker spotted a need and proactively addressed it.